TexasInstruments/edgeai-tensorlab/docs/pixel2pixel/Quantization.md

 If you are getting accuracy degradation with 8-bit inference, the first thing to check is 16-bit inference.
 If 16-bit inference provides accuracy close to floating point and 8-bit has an accuracy degradation, there it is likely that the degradation si due to quantization.
 However, if there is substantial accuracy degradation with 16-bit inference itself, then it is likely that there is some issue other than quantization.

-#### Quantization Schemes
+### Quantization Schemes
 Post Training Quantization (PTQ): Post Training Quantization involves range estimation for weights and activations and also minor tweaks to the model (such as bias adjustments).
 TIDL can accept a floating point model and do PTQ using a few sample images.
 This is done during the import of the model in TIDL.<br>

-Quantization Aware Training (QAT): This is needed if accuracy obtained with Calibration is not satisfactory.
-QAT operates as a second phase after the initial training in floating point is done.
+Quantization Aware Training (QAT): This is needed only if the accuracy obtained with PTQ is not satisfactory.
+QAT operates as a second phase after the initial training in floating point, in the training framework.

+## Post Training Quantization in TIDL (PTQ)
+Please consult the TIDL documentation to understand the options to be used for getting the best accuracy with PTQ.
+If you are using Open Source Runtimes (OSRT) of TIDL, then [edgeai-tidl-tools](https://github.com/TexasInstruments/edgeai-tidl-tools) has the documentation and examples.
+Additional examples are provided in [edgeai-benchmark](https://github.com/TexasInstruments/edgeai-benchmark), which provides model compilation options for the models in [edgeai-modelzoo](https://github.com/TexasInstruments/edgeai-modelzoo).

+Certain models such that has regression (continuous) outputs may need special handling to get the best accuracy with PTQ.
+Examples for such models are Object Detection models and Depth Estimation models.
+It is seen that Mixed Precision is a good way to improve the accuracy of such models.
+Mixed Precision here means using 16 bits for a some selected layers.
+It is seen that it is especially beneficial to put the first and last convolutional layers into 16 bits.
+16bit layers can be easily specified by 'advanced_options:output_feature_16bit_names_list' in TIDL's OSRT options.
+Please see the examples [here](https://github.com/TexasInstruments/edgeai-benchmark/blob/master/configs/depth_estimation.py) and [here](https://github.com/TexasInstruments/edgeai-benchmark/blob/master/configs/detection.py)

-## Guidelines For Training To Get Best Accuracy With Quantization
+### Guidelines For Training To Get Best Accuracy With PTQ

 **These are important** - we are listing these guidelines upfront because it is important to follow these.

 We recommend that the training uses **sufficient amount of regularization (weight decay) for all parameters**.
 Regularization / weight decay ensures that the weights, biases and other parameters (if any) are small and compact - this is good for quantization.
 These features are supported in most of the popular training framework.<br>